kaltura/DeveloperPortalDocs/documentation/PlayKit/Create-new-analytics-plugin-Android.md

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes the steps required for building a New Analytics Plugin on Android devices.
+This article describes the steps required for building a New Analytics Plugin for the Kaltura Video Player on Android devices.

 ## Create a New Class for the Plugin

+First, you'll need to create a new class for the plugin.
 The class must extend the PKPlugin to integrate with the Kaltura Video Player.

 To configure the plugin protected functions, follow these steps: